maxgrok/maxgrok.github.io/src/pages/articles/2019-02-24---Eighty-Fifth-Post/index.md

 - react-apollo
 - graphql-tag

-Be sure to import them in the top of your targeted react file like so:
+Be sure to import them in the top of your targeted React file like so:

 ` import gql from 'graphql-tag'` and
 `import {graphql, Query} from 'react-apollo`